Dock Ellis: June 12, 1970 no-hitter

 Ellis reported that he never used LSD during the season again, though he continued to use amphetamines.
-After the story was made public, Ellis said that he regretted taking LSD that day because it "robbed him of his greatest professional memory."
+After the story was made public, Ellis said that he regretted taking LSD that day because it "robbed him of his greatest professional memory".

 Assessments of LSD claim

 Bob Smizik of the Pittsburgh Press, who first broke the story in 1984, believes Ellis' version of events that day, although Smizik did not witness the game in person.
 Bill Christine, also of the Pittsburgh Press, does not believe Ellis' claim and was at the game that day.
-Christine was a beat reporter who "practically lived with the team that year."
+Christine was a beat reporter who "practically lived with the team that year".
 Christine had said that he did not notice anything unusual and that if Ellis had reported to the stadium only 90 minutes before his scheduled start, reporters would have been told.
 John Mehno, a reporter who had "extensive interactions" with Ellis over his career, was skeptical about many stories told by Ellis, including the LSD no-hitter.
 Mehno said that he has not found a teammate who would corroborate the story.
 However, Ellis' close friend Scipio Spinks, a pitcher for the Houston Astros, has said that he has no doubt that Ellis was telling the truth about his LSD use, as he was very familiar with Ellis' drug habits, including the use of LSD.

 The no-hitter in pop culture

 Ellis collaborated with future United States Poet Laureate Donald Hall on a book, Dock Ellis in the Country of Baseball, published in 1976.
 The first edition of the book reported that Ellis had been drinking vodka on the day of his no-hitter.
 Hall updated the 1989 edition to reveal the LSD use.
 Singer-songwriter Barbara Manning paid tribute to Ellis and his no-hitter in the psychedelic pop song "Dock Ellis", as did folk singer Todd Snider with "America's Favorite Pastime" on his 2009 album The Excitement Plan.
+"Dock Ellis" is also a song by beatmaker Blazo and hip-hop duo The 49ers that talks about "musical addiction".
 A 2009 animated short film by James Blagden about the game, Dock Ellis and the LSD No-No, features narration in Ellis' own voice, taken from a 2008 NPR interview.
 The no-hitter is featured in the documentary about Ellis' life, No No: A Dockumentary (2014), directed by Jeffrey Radice.
 Robin Williams riffed on Ellis and his no-hitter as part of a segment on performance-enhancing drugs in sports, during his 2009 HBO special Weapons of Self-Destruction.
+In a season 2 episode of Poker Face, a player laces another's gum with LSD in an attempt at sabotage, but inadvertently "Dock Ellis-ed him."